 The test relies on a database of recognised breeds, and if your horse contains breeds not in the database, it may lead to the identification of breeds further back in your horse's lineage, potentially yielding unexpected results.
 It's essential to recognise the unique individuality of each horse.
 Even if two horses share the same identified breeds in their DNA, they may display markedly different physical traits.
 Additionally, behavior and personality are influenced not only by genetic factors but also by environment, training, and handling.

 The behavioral, health, and personality summary provided is for informational purposes only and is based on publicly available information about purebred horses.
-It is not intended to predict disease or behavior but serves as a guide to traits commonly associated with the identified breeds in your horse.
+It is not intended to predict disease or behaviour but serves as a guide to traits commonly associated with the identified breeds in your horse.
 These traits may or may not be present in your individual horse.

 Just like with any lab testing, there is always the possibility that results can be inconclusive.
 This can occur for a variety of reasons such as degradation, allele dropout, contamination, and other reasons.
 On rare occasions, our breed algorithm is not able to narrow down your horse's recent breed composition from ancestry (ancestry is your horse's breed composition over the last one thousand generations and rarely has an obvious connection to recent breed composition).
 Any sample will be deemed inconclusive should our specific breed algorithm parameters not be met in which case you will be given a full refund for your horse's test.
 You are welcome to get your horse retested but any horse's sample tested as previously inconclusive may take up to one month for results to be ready due to a different method of testing as per our company policy.